UEBT’s standard

 our work promoting technical support projects in sourcing areas

-our work to promote regenerative practices and climate resilience in landscapes
+our support for regenerative practices and climate resilience in landscapes

-our work to promote human rights due diligence in sourcing areas, including our promotion of living wages and incomes
+our activities on human rights due diligence in sourcing areas, including our promotion of living wages and incomes

 The UEBT standard is also used as the basis for companies to join UEBT as members.
 They must meet minimum requirements in the standard and make additional commitments in line with its principles.